tektoncd/cli/docs/cmd/tkn_pipelinerun_describe.md

 ## tkn pipelinerun describe

-Describe a pipelinerun in a namespace
+Describe a PipelineRun in a namespace

 ***Aliases**: desc*